domluna/JuliaFormatter.jl/docs/src/config.md

 !!! note
     Currently the configuration file doesn't support [Custom Styles](@ref).
     For the time being, we only provide [YAS Style](@ref) support for the configuration file.
-    In order to use YAS style, you can just specify:
+    In order to use YAS style instead of the default style, you can just specify:
     > .JuliaFormatter.toml
     ```toml
     ...
     style = "yas"
     ...
     ```
-    Any other value will fallback to the default style.

 ## Search Rule